oracle/terraform-provider-oci/docs/examples/hypervisors/kvm/README.md

 kvm_guest_vnc_pwd = "Test123"
 ```

+- After saving your environment variables, you should run terraform following the same order as specified below:

-- Run `terraform get` to bring the module files into the workspace
+- Run `terraform get` to bring the module files into the current workspace

 - Run `terraform init` to download all the providers/plugins files